Klimaatlas/KAPy/docs/tutorials/Tutorial01.md

 2. Open `./config/config.yaml` in a text viewer (e.g. `vi`, `less`) and browse through it.
 Note in particular the definition of the cutouts and grids, directories, and other miscellaneous options, together with links to the other configuration tables defining inputs, indicators etc.

-3. Now open one of these configuration tables e.g `./config/inputs.tsv`.
+3. Now open one of these configuration tables e.g `./config/inputs.tsv` using a spreadsheet such as LibreOffice or Excel (editing these files with `vi`or similar is not recommended, as it is easy to loose track of the tabs separating each column).
 You will see a range of options configured as columns, while each row corresponds to an individual input data source.
 Details of all options can be found in the [configuration documentation](./docs/Configuration.md).
 Open some of the other configuration tables as well to see the differences.

 4. Ok, before we get going, make sure that you have the KAPy environment activated - you should see `(KAPy)` in your command prompt.
 If you have `(base)` or similar activate it with the following command.
 If you're unsure, it doesn't hurt to activate it again.